54481andrew/pathogen-spillover-forecast/README.md

 3. Use equations derived in the manuscript to convert the predicted seroprevalence into predictions of LASV incidence.

+Figures are saved in the [grid.name] folder (located within Figures_Fits), except for the product risk layer.
+This script also outputs a data file foc_case, contained in the grid.name folder, that summarizes data found in the manuscript table.
+Column names are self-explanatory; "Pop" denotes the country's total population size.

 ### Human_Link_Analysis.cdf

 This is a Mathematica file that derives the expressions found in